Robotics-Mechatronics-UMA/RESCUE-DT/README.md

 * Launch the Unity project with the replaced Assets folder.

-✅ Verify Unity–ROS 2 communication is working.
+✅ Verify Unity–ROS 2 communication is working:

-In Unity, go to Robotics → ROS Settings and configure the IP and port of the ROS 2 machine.
+ * In Unity, go to Robotics → ROS Settings and configure the IP and port of the ROS 2 machine.
-Also, in the Hierarchy panel, select the ROS_Connector GameObject and in the Inspector configure the same IP and port.
+ * Also, in the Hierarchy panel, select the ROS_Connector GameObject and in the Inspector configure the same IP and port.

 ## 8. Multimedia
 The multimedia folder includes: